AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/cloud-cli.md

 ---
-title: Magento-cloud CLI
+title: Cloud CLI
 description: Learn about the magento-cloud CLI and how it helps you to manage local development environments for your Adobe Commerce on cloud infrastructure project.
 ---

-# magento-cloud CLI
+# Cloud CLI

 The `magento-cloud` CLI tool enables developers and system administrators the ability to manage Cloud projects and environments, perform routines and run automation tasks.
 The `magento-cloud` CLI extends the features and functionality of the Project Web Interface.
 After you install the `magento-cloud` CLI on your local workstation, you can use it to manage your Adobe Commerce on cloud infrastructure Starter and Pro Integration environments.